-However, for the best weather visit Prague in July and August when high temperatures average 23°C (73°F).
+However, for the best weather visit Prague in July and August when temperatures average a high of 24°C (75°F).

-Typically, the climate is warm from May through to September.
+Typically, the weather is warm from May through to September.
 However, evenings can still be a chilly and often require a sweater or light jacket.

-Prague enjoys a temperate continental climate with warm, wet summers and cold winters, while spring and autumn experience a range of different weather conditions.
+Prague enjoys a temperate continental climate with mild to warm summers and cold winters.

-July and August are the hottest months of summer with temperatures averaging a high of 23°C (73°F), but midday temperatures often reach 30°C (86°F).
+July and August are the hottest months of summer, with temperatures averaging a high of 24°C (75°F), but midday temperatures often reach 30°C (86°F).

 Summer is also the wettest time for Prague.
-Fortunately, the sun shines for more than eight hours per day on average.
+Fortunately, the sun shines for more than seven hours per day on average.

-September is still warm but from October temperatures start to drop with an average daytime temperature of 3°C (37°F) in November and the first winter snow falls in November.
+Autumn, from September to November, sees frequent rain showers while the weather gets progressively colder.
+September is still mild but from October temperatures start to drop with the first winter snowfalls in November.

-Winter in Prague is very cold with often heavy snowfalls.
-The average daytime temperature in winter sits around 2°C (35°F) dropping to around -5°C (23°F) at night.
+Winter, from December to February, in Prague is very cold with often heavy snowfalls.
+The average daytime temperature in winter sits around 2°C (35°F) dropping to around -3°C (26°F) at night.

 Rainfall is fairly low in winter and the city enjoys lots of beautifully crisp clear days, although the hours of sunshine drop to around three to four hours daily.